cravindra/pexels-api-wrapper/README.md

 # Pexels API
 A simple wrapper to use the [Pexels API](https://www.pexels.com/api/).
+Please refer to the API docs to undestand the inputs and expected results.

 ### Installation

-Install the paakage
+Install the package

 ```sh
 $ cd /path/to/app